-They do not get enough micronutrients required to lead healthy productive lives from the foods that they eat.
-Micronutrients are vitamins and minerals (such as vitamin A, zinc, and iron) and are absolutely essential to good health.
+They do not get enough micronutrients required to lead healthy, productive lives from the foods that they eat.
+Micronutrients are vitamins and minerals such as vitamin A, zinc, and iron.
+Although they are only required by the body in very small amounts, they are absolutely essential to good health.

 It is estimated that about 1 million of the 3 million child deaths that occur each year as a result of undernutrition are due to hidden hunger.

 Micronutrient deficiencies also cause stunting and blindness in children and pose health risks for both mothers and infants during childbirth.

 The diets of the poor in developing countries usually consist of very high amounts of staple foods (maize, wheat, rice, etc.) but few micronutrient-rich foods such as fruits, vegetables, and animal and fish products.

 Biofortified crops, which have been bred to have higher amounts of micronutrients, can help provide these needed vitamins and minerals.
 They are effective in reducing hidden hunger and are an integral component of food-based approaches to improve nutrition and food security, including dietary diversification, supplementation, and commercial fortification, among others.

 Some 190 million preschool children are vitamin A deficient, and approximately 5.2 million preschool-age children suffer from night blindness.
 The 2013 Lancet report on Maternal and Child Undernutrition and Overweight attributed 157,000 childhood deaths in 2011 to vitamin A deficiency.
 Close to 7 million pregnant women in developing countries are also vitamin A deficient, and 6 million are clinically night-blind.